Shazia Khalid: Threats

 Dr. Shazia and her husband alleged that the authorities threatened them and ordered them to leave the country.

 Exile

-On 18 March 2005 Shazia and her husband, Dr. Shazia, left Pakistan on a flight to London, The United Kingdom.
+On 18 March 2005, Dr. Shazia and her husband left Pakistan on a flight to London, The United Kingdom.
 She applied for asylum in Canada, where she has relatives, but her application was refused.
 In August 2005 New York Times columnist Nicholas D. Kristof wrote several articles about Dr. Shazia's story and urged readers to write to the Canadian minister of citizenship and Immigration asking the Canadian government to reconsider.
 As of 26 September 2005, Dr. Shazia was still stranded in the UK awaiting the result of her application for asylum in the UK.
 She expressed great regret in being forced to leave her country, her adopted son and family, her career and life behind for a future unknown.

 Coverage

 Dr. Shazia Khalid's story is covered in Terence McKenna's documentary about sexual violence in Pakistan, Land, Gold and Women.
 In the interview with McKenna Shazia was quoted saying "I did not get justice and I will regret that for the rest of my life" on 28 February 2006.